Can Congress Impeach Trump For Arpaio Pardon?

 When a president seeks to pardon an individual for a crime, the normal protocol in America, the land of checks and balances, is to seek and make public a recommendation of the Department of Justice.
 Trump did not do this.

-The National Post notes that his failure to do so raises a “loud alarm.”
+The National Post noted that his failure to do so raises a “loud alarm.”
 This alone would not be grounds to impeach Trump.
 However if Congress were to determine Trump’s actions were unconstitutional, that would be grounds.

 Not only did Trump not seek recommendations from the Department of Justice, following the Arpaio pardon last week, the Washington Post broke the story that early in Arpaio’s case, Trump asked Attorney General Jeff Sessions to “drop the criminal case” against Arpaio.
 This was before the system of checks and balances was even in play, and before Arpaio’s due process had occurred.